FREQUENTLY ASKED QUESTIONS

 Q) I can join IAM RoadSmart or RoSPA RoADAR as an associate member and get free training included, why should I pay for advanced driving lessons?

 A) This is an excellent question and certainly one I would ask.
 If you are new to advanced driving, already sat a test or just picking up where you left off there are two routes of training available to you.
 You can join IAM RoadSmart or RoSPA Advanced Drivers and Riders as an associate member buying their various advanced driving test packages and you will be allocated a local group with an 'observer' or 'tutor' to help you prepare for your test 'or' you can have private advanced lessons.
 Both organisations work very hard to ensure the group officials prepare candidates to the best of their ability and both charities have their own qualifying and assessment criteria for appointing the observers and tutors.
-I must stress here that I examine for both organisations and generally the standard presented on test day is very high indeed, certainly to the credit to the group volunteers.
-What the 'observers' and 'tutors' are not however are professionally qualified driving instructors, nor have they driven to the system under difficult or emergency based situations operationally.
+I was an examiner for both organisations for many years and generally the standard presented on test day is very high indeed, certainly to the credit to the group volunteers.
+What the 'observers' and 'tutors' are not however are professionally qualified advanced driving instructors, nor have they driven to the system under difficult or emergency response based situations operationally.
 With many years of operational advanced police driving behind me I will prepare a candidate not simply to pass a test, but to drive in a safe, systematic, smooth, progressive manner that's legal at all times and to a higher standard than is required to achieve a test pass.
 Perhaps more importantly this standard of driving will be adapted by that driver for the rest of their life and positively change their driving behaviour.
-By training with WADT we work at your pace, be that intensively or over a period of time whereby you'll be prepared to the highest possible standard, taking your test when both of us think you're ready.
+By training with WardADT we work at your pace, be that intensively or over a period of time whereby you'll be prepared to the highest possible standard, taking your test when both of us think you're ready.

 RoSPA test standards are GOLD (their highest civilian award), SILVER, BRONZE or FAIL.
+Again, prior independent advanced driver training is essential to be successful on test.

 Q) I've already passed my advanced test, what else is there for me to learn?